domhnallohanlon/thunkable_extensions/_posts/2017-04-30-dialogs-extension.md

   The History of the Alembic tool
 ---

-Developed by Helios, this extension allows you to show mew types of dialog boxes in your apps.
+Developed by Helios, this extension allows you to show progress bars, radio list pickers, checkboxes, and more in a dialog box.

 <!-- more -->